flisnes/Snakes/README.md

 # Snakes

-This is a simple implementation of the classic Snake game using Python and Pygame.
+This is a simple implementation of the classic Snake with a twist.
+Two players compete against each other to eat the most food and survive the longest.
+In order to control your snake, you need to program its behavior in a controller script.

 ## How to Play